postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/authorization.md

 Enter your API login details in the __Username__ and __Password__ fields—for additional security you can store these in variables.

-Click __Preview Request__ to see how Postman will append your basic auth details to the request.
-In the request __Headers__, you will see that the Authorization header is being passed a Base64 encoded string representing your username and password values, appended to the text "Basic " as follows:
+In the request __Headers__, you will see that the Authorization header is going to pass the API a Base64 encoded string representing your username and password values, appended to the text "Basic " as follows:

 ```shell
 Basic <Base64 encoded username and password>